RoySRC/MiniJavaCompiler/README.md

 is done through the function prologue and epilogue before the call to the function.

 ## TypeChecking
+In this section we describe the Typechecking system in depth, including the data structures and the layout of the symbol table.

+### Symbol Table
+The symbol table is the core component of the Typechecking system.

 In this homework assignment we build a type check system for the miniJAVA programming language.
 The input to this program is a valid miniJAVA program that parses but does not necessarily type check.
 The output of this program is either "Program type checked successfully" or "Type error".
 If there is a type error such as assigning an integer to